To Honor Ginsburg, Democrats Have One Choice: Go Nuclear

 This is about power.

 Sure, the Democrats and influential voices in the political media world might focus on a few GOP senators and, appealing to that good ol’ American sense of fair play, urge them to preserve institutional norms and refuse to go along with McConnell’s night ride against democratic governance.
 But that is a long shot.
 Susan Collins, hero of the Republic?
 Do you want to bet?
 (She did tell a reporter earlier this month she would Mitt Romney might be willing to throw his body on the tracks.
 And Lisa Murkowski has already said (before Ginsburg’s death) she won’t vote to confirm a new SCOTUS appointee until after the inauguration.
 But if the Dems round up this trio, you got a tie, with Veep Mike Pence eager to break the deadlock to please his lord and his Lord.
 Are there other Rs willing to derail the Trump-McConnell express?
 Don’t wager the mortgage.
-(One interesting wrinkle: If Arizona Democrat Mark Kelly defeats incumbent Sen. Martha McSally on November 3 in what is a special election, he could be immediately is sworn in, and the Democrats might pick up a vote.
+(One interesting wrinkle: If Arizona Democrat Mark Kelly defeats incumbent Sen. Martha McSally on November 3 in what is a special election, he could be immediately sworn in, and the Democrats might pick up a vote.
 But don’t think for a moment that McConnell hasn’t already taken that possibility into account.)

 The win-over-reasonable-Republicans-with-reason strategy is weak sauce.
 That leaves the Democrats with one other choice: total political warfare.
 The Senate’s Democratic leader, Chuck Schumer—with the backing of Joe Biden and Nancy Pelosi—needs to threaten massive retaliation.
 Should McConnell try to ram a Trump nominee through, Schumer ought to vow that the Democrats, if they win back the Senate and Biden is elected president, will demolish the filibuster, which will allow the Senate to proceed to make Washington, DC, a state (two more senators, who are likely to be Democrats!) and that they will move to add two or four more seats to the Supreme Court.
 (There is nothing in the Constitution that limits the court’s size to the current nine justices.)
 In other words: They will implement a Republican nightmare (which, as it happens, can be justified on arguments of equity and fairness).